jelliflix/imdb/README.md

 IMDB
 ====

-IMDB provides torrents for movies and TV shows by IMDB id.
+Torrent, meta and watchlist provider for movies and TV series by IMDB.

 ## Usage